rapardia/WebEx-Status-SmartThings-Integration/README.md

 - If presenting, red
 - and if inactive, it turns the light off.

 I have this working with my SmartThings connected Sylvania LED strip.
-The goal is to put it around my office door frame to let my family know when I'm in a meeting.<br>
+The goal is to put it around my office door frame to let my family know when I'm in a meeting.

+# Instructions:
-## Instructions
+## For my_status.py:
 The webex_creds.py file will hold your WebEx token.
 Insert your Token between the single quotes.
 The st_creds.py file will hold your SmartThings Token between the single quotes The refresh.py file will hold your WebEx refresh token and required info to refresh your token when it expires - this will NOT work if you are using your personal access token, which expires after 12 hours.